Founder of NMS | Yoga & Movement Specialist For Chronic Pain

-My passion and my goal are to help you achieve mobility, function and learn how to be proactive instead of reactive when it comes to your chronic pain.
-If I do my job right, you will walk away with the tools, knowledge and will hear what you need to hear, not what you want to hear in how to combat your chronic pain and regain control of your life.
+My passion and my goal are to help you achieve mobility, function, and learn to be proactive instead of reactive when it comes to managing your chronic pain.
+If I do my job right, you will walk away with the tools, knowledge and will hear what you need to hear, not what you want to hear on how to combat your chronic pain and regain control of your life.

-I am a C-IAYT, E-RYT 200, CPT with a B.S. in Sports and Exercise Science, currently pursuing my master’s degree in Kinesiology.
-I am also certified in Mat and Reformer Pilates, Indoor Cycle and many other forms of movement – You name it, I’ve probably taught it.
+I am a C-IAYT, E-RYT 500, CPT with an M.S. in Kinesiology, and a B.S. in Sports and Exercise Science.
+I am Mat and Reformer Pilates, Indoor Cycle certified along with many other forms of movement specialties – You name it, I’ve probably taught it.